 NOTE: If you are new to Indiana, you may also want to read the IN driver's manual for an overview of state traffic laws.

-Read the Indiana BMV Motorcycle Operator Manual (REV 2014) to learn how to apply for your motorcycle license and safely operate your motorcycle on Indiana roads.
+Read the Indiana BMV Motorcycle Operator Manual (BMV0005) to learn how to apply for your motorcycle license and safely operate your motorcycle on Indiana roads.

 The motorcycle driving manual covers both general motorcycle operation and motorcycle safety practices.

 Some of the motorcycle driving skills in the handbook include:

 - Basic vehicle control (braking, avoiding crashes, turns, shifting, etc.)

 Safety is heavily emphasized in the DMV manual for motorcycles to ensure that prospective riders understand the potential hazards of motorcycles and know how to handle them.
 The motorcycle driver's handbook covers safety topics like:

 - Riding under the influence of drugs or alcohol.

 You'll also find licensing information in the DMV handbook, which explains how to add a motorcycle endorsement to your IN driver's license.